• Skip to primary navigation

 Creamy-cooked oatmeal porridge is an easy and filling breakfast dish.
 And it's cheap food for times when you are on a tight grocery budget.
 Not to mention the health benefits of eating oats.

-But my husband grew up having to eat cooked oatmeal a few too many times.
+However, my husband grew up having to eat cooked oatmeal a few too many times.
 And now he practically refuses to eat the mushy mess.
+I don't mind it, but it's definitely not one of my favorite breakfast foods either.

 However, it's a different story with baked oatmeal.
 I love this stuff!
 And especially if it has delicious add-ins such as nuts, fruit, etc. And my husband likes it too.